 When severe weather closes school before the day begins, local radio stations are the first to be contacted and serve as the best source of information.
 When possible, announcements are made before 6:30 a.m. and the Superintendent of Schools or designee may make a mass call to parents' primary phone numbers to inform parents of a school closing.
-Tune your radio to WCBK (102.3).
+Tune your radio to WCBK (102.3) or check the MSD of Martinsville Facebook or Twitter page.
 Please do not call the school office for closing information.

-The School Messenger phone system depends on phone numbers in the school's database to deliver phone messages to your home and/or cell phone.
+Notifications will be given via ParentSquare.
+This system depends on phone numbers and emails in the school's database to deliver phone messages to your home and/or cell phone.
 Current emergency information is critical for the school office and database.
 We need to be able to contact you in the case of an emergency, injury, or sickness.
 Should you move during the school year or your telephone number changes, it is essential that you notify the school office immediately.